avolens/kubefuzz/docs/docs/tipps.md

 When you discover an input that gets accepted or even crashes the admission controller, the natural next step would be to verify this effect.
 As AC chains may get very complex, there might be a state shared between controllers or internal states in ACs.
-This could lead to reproducability issues as the state has likely changed multiple times during fuzzing.
+This could lead to reproducibility issues as the state has likely changed multiple times during fuzzing.

 ## Side Effects